Best Men's Hiking Shorts of 2024

 There are two generous mesh-lined hand pockets and two generous back pockets.
 One back pocket has a flap, and the other has a flap with Velcro to secure it.
 One innovative feature is that the entire shorts fit inside a pocket, making it ideal for travel where compactness is needed.

-Personally, we found the 8.5” inseam too long for our tester's legs, and they only come in one inseam length.
+Personally, our tester found the 8.5” inseam too long for his legs, and they only come in one inseam length.
 However, for a taller hiker, this could be a great option.

 Patagonia Baggies